-6.5 Curriculum, Instructional Program and Pupil Performance Standards.
+6.6 Curriculum, Instructional Program and Pupil Performance Standards.

 A. The School shall have the authority and responsibility for designing and implementing its educational program, subject to the conditions of this Contract.
 The educational program, pupil performance standards and curriculum designed and implemented by the School shall meet or exceed the Colorado Academic Standards, shall be designed to enable each pupil to achieve such standards, and shall be consistent with the School's vision and mission.
-B. With respect to each subject area not tested under the state's standardized testing program for which the District has developed embedded assessments designed to measure achievement of standards, the School shall notify the Lead Administrator in writing prior to July 1 of the fiscal year following the fiscal year in which such embedded assessments were developed as to whether it will use the District's embedded assessments or whether it will use its own embedded assessments.
-If the School intends to use its own embedded assessments, it shall submit its proposed assessment program for review with its written notice to the Lead Administrator.
-If School uses the District's embedded assessments, it shall adhere to all District timelines for developing (if applicable) and administering the assessments.

-6.6 Tuition and Fees.
+6.7 Tuition and Fees.